Tom McClintock: 2008

 The Democratic nominee was retired Air Force Lt.
-Col. Charlie Brown, who ran an unexpectedly strong race against Doolittle in 2006.
+Col. Charles D. (Charlie) Brown, who had run an unexpectedly strong race against Doolittle in 2006.
 In March 2008, Ose's campaign commercials criticized McClintock for receiving over $300,000 in per diem living expenses during his time in the state senate even though he lived in Elk Grove for most of the year.
 McClintock maintained that the payments were justified because his legal residence was in Thousand Oaks, in his district.
 He said, "Every legislator's [Sacramento area] residence is close to the Capitol.
 My residential costs up here are much greater than the average legislator because my family is here."
 Ose's campaign commercials argued McClintock did not own or rent a home in the 19th district, but claimed his mother's home in Thousand Oaks as his state senate district residence.
-These attacks prompted a response from McClintock's wife, Lori, who said McClintock stayed with his mother in order to care for her after she fell ill and after the death of her husband.
+These attacks prompted a response from McClintock's wife, Lori, who said McClintock stayed with his mother to care for her after she fell ill and after the death of her husband.
 McClintock ran ads attacking Brown's participation at a 2005 protest by Code Pink, a prominent antiwar group, and argued Brown supported gay marriage but not the troops in Iraq.
 He also portrayed Brown as a clone of Speaker Nancy Pelosi.